-433 434 Uncertainties about inferring absolute risk from these relative risks exist and should be kept in mind as any conclusions are reached.
-435 The biosecurity risk assessment attempts to examine how GOF studies add to the risk of malevolent 436 acts.
-Portions of the biosecurity risk assessment focus on GOF studies but others describe the type of 437 threats that could occur against any high-containment laboratory.
-The semi-quantitative portion of the 438 biosecurity risk assessment estimates probabilities for escape and secondary spread and escape from 439 local control for various pathogens and event types.
-However, this analysis (see section 7.4 and Table 440 7.7 in Gryphon's report) assumes that 1 or 10 individuals are initially infected as a result of a malicious 441 act with no indication of how likely such an event would be, since there is no way to make such an 442 estimate.
-443 While exhaustively documented, the RBA is not always transparent about data reliability.
-In particular, 444 interviews were used to gather much critical information, and this was not always well documented in a 445 way that reflects how robust the resulting information may be.
-For peer-reviewed publications, this is 446 less of a concern.
-447 While evaluation of the benefits of alternatives to GOF studies was extensive, evaluation of risks of 448 alternative approaches was not as thorough.
-In addition, risks and benefits have not been presented in 449 comparable terms, making it a challenge to determine whether certain risks are justified by potential 450 benefits.
-Significantly, the benefit assessment is not quantitative and there is no probability analysis or 451 attempt to estimate the likelihood that a certain benefit would be realized or what its impact might be.
-452 Key Results of the Risk and Benefit Assessments 453 While NSABB has examined all of the analyses in the RBA, some results are important to highlight.
-In 454 general, the RBA examined risks and benefits associated with the major GOF phenotypes with the 455 intention of identifying types of studies that would be most and least concerning, based particularly on 456 their risk profile.
-457 With regard to biosafety risks, only some potential GOF phenotypes represent substantially increased 458 (5- to 10-fold or more) risks over the starting strain.
-Two-fold changes most likely fall within the 459 uncertainty of the data, and while small differences might be important if it could be shown that they 460 are significant, this demonstration is probably difficult.
-For coronaviruses, GOF studies that would 461 create strains with increased transmissibility among mammals may entail significant risks if they also 462 increase human transmission.
-The risks, were this combination to occur, would include increased 463 probability of an outbreak escaping local control and increased likelihood of global consequences.
-In 464 addition, experiments that enhance coronavirus growth in culture would likely increase the possibility of 465 laboratory acquired infections.
-466 For seasonal influenza, the GOF-generated phenotypes entailing the greatest risks include enhanced 467 transmission in mammals (assuming this increases transmission in humans), enhanced virulence, and 468 evasion of immunity.
-Enhanced pathogenicity might significantly increase the global consequences of
+The biosecurity risk assessment attempts to examine how GOF studies add to the risk of malevolent acts.
+Portions of the biosecurity risk assessment focus on GOF studies but others describe the type of threats that could occur against any high-containment laboratory.
+The semi-quantitative portion of the biosecurity risk assessment estimates probabilities for escape and secondary spread and escape from local control for various pathogens and event types.
+However, this analysis (see section 7.4 and Table 7.7 in Gryphon's report) assumes that 1, 5, or 10 individuals are initially infected as a result of a malicious act with no indication of how likely such an event would be, since there is no way to make such an estimate.

+While exhaustively documented, the RBA is not always transparent about data reliability.
+In particular, interviews were used to gather much critical information, and this was not always well documented in a way that reflects how robust the resulting information may be.
+For peer-reviewed publications, this is less of a concern.

+While evaluation of the benefits of alternatives to GOF studies is extensive, evaluation of risks of alternative approaches is not as thorough.
+In addition, risks and benefits are not presented in comparable terms, making it a challenge to determine whether certain risks are justified by potential benefits.
+Significantly, the benefit assessment is not quantitative and there is no probability analysis or attempt to estimate the likelihood that a certain benefit would be realized or what its impact might be.

+Key Results of the Risk and Benefit Assessments

+While NSABB considered all of the analyses in the RBA, some results are important to highlight.
+In general, the RBA examined risks and benefits associated with the major GOF phenotypes with the intention of identifying types of studies that would be most and least concerning, based particularly on their risk profile.

+With regard to biosafety risks, only some potential GOF phenotypes represent substantially increased (5- to 10-fold or more) risks over the starting strain.
+Two-fold changes most likely fall within the uncertainty of the data, and while small differences might be important if it could be shown that they are significant, this demonstration is probably difficult.
+For coronaviruses, GOF studies that would create strains with increased transmissibility among mammals may entail significant risks if they also increase human transmission.
+The risks, were this combination to occur, would include increased probability of an outbreak escaping local control and increased likelihood of global consequences.
+In addition, experiments that enhance coronavirus growth in culture would likely increase the possibility of laboratory acquired infections.

+For seasonal influenza, the GOF phenotypes entailing the greatest risks include enhanced transmission in mammals (assuming this increases transmission in humans), enhanced virulence, and evasion of immunity.
+Enhanced pathogenicity might significantly increase the global consequences of an outbreak.